 - Drive less

-- Switch from oil heat and an air conditioning unit to geothermal heating and cooling
+- Switch from oil heat and an air conditioning unit to a heat pump or geothermal heating and cooling.

 - Keep your thermostat at 68 in winter and 78 in summer